-This latest bond issue follows DigiPlex’s inaugural issue in 2014 of a NOK 500 million bond and in 2015 of a NOK 575 million bond, the first time a data centre company anywhere had used bond financing for the construction of a data centre from ground-up and the first time in Europe that a data centre company had issued a bond.
+This latest bond issue follows DigiPlex’s inaugural issue in 2014 of a NOK 500 million bond and in 2015 of a NOK 575 million bond, the first time a data center company anywhere had used bond financing for the construction of a data center from ground-up and the first time in Europe that a data center company had issued a bond.

 Byrne Murphy continued: “The market reaction to the offering was extremely positive with existing bondholders eager to not just roll over their existing positions but also to increase their subscriptions and new large local and international accounts coming in.
 The very low liquidity in the last two bond issues expresses the Group’s ability to deliver strong results and best-in-class services year after year – no one has wanted to sell their holdings.”